Perinatal Anemia

 • Nutritional deficiencies

-Nutritional deficiencies of iron, , folate, and vitamin B12 may cause anemia in the early months of life but not usually at birth.
-The incidence of iron deficiency, the most common nutritional deficiency, is higher in less developed countries where it results from dietary insufficiency and exclusive and prolonged breastfeeding.
-Iron deficiency is common among neonates whose mothers have an iron deficit and among preterm infants who have not been transfused and whose formula is not supplemented with iron; preterm infants deplete iron stores by 10 to 14 weeks if not supplemented.
+Nutritional deficiencies of iron, copper, folate (folic acid), and, rarely vitamin E and vitamin B12 can cause anemia in the early months of life, but not usually at birth.
+The incidence of iron deficiency, the most common nutritional deficiency, is higher in low-resource countries,where it results from dietary insufficiency and exclusive and prolonged breastfeeding.
+Iron deficiency is common among neonates whose mothers have an iron deficit and among preterm infants who have not been transfused and whose formula is not supplemented sufficiently with iron; preterm infants deplete iron stores by 10 to 14 weeks if not supplemented.

 Hemolysis